COS301-SE-2025/Visual-Compiler/README.md

 <br>

 <div align="center">
-    <h3 align="center">Visual Compiler is an educational platform that demonstrates the process of compilation, abstracted from its complex nature.</h3>
+    <h3 align="center">Visual Compiler is an educational platform that demonstrates the four main phases of compilation through integrated simulators, visualisers and tutorials.</h3>
 </div>

 <br>